abigailsegreta/mindfulmasturbation/index.md

 If you feel drawn into a certain headspace or mood as you masturbate, embrace it!
 Sometimes you might feel small, submissive, and gentle; other times you might feel strong, powerful, and dominant.
 You may even enjoy repeating a mantra as you masturbate such as "I'm so strong," "My body is beautiful," or "I'm delicious!"

 Fantasies can be very powerful during masturbation as well.
 While mindful masturbation is primarily about being present in your own body, fantasies are still wonderful and you should indulge in them!
 Give yourself permission for the inside of your head to be a safe garden just for you; your fantasies are yours and yours alone.
 Fantasies about past lovers are normal and even healthy[^menshealth].
-Don't let your fantasies get tangled up with shame because of societal, religious, or family reasons -- let your mind go where it wants to; your body will thank you for it!
+Don't let your fantasies get tangled up with shame because of societal, religious, or family reasons -- let your mind go where it wants to.
+Your body will thank you for it!

 ## Orgasm and Afterwards